unicfdlab/hybridCentralSolvers/README.md

 5. **twoPhaseMixingCentralDyMFoam** - Transient Eulerian two-phase solver with dynamic meshes.
 Liquid and gas are considered as compressible fluids.
 Mass transfer at the interface is not accounted.

+6. **chtMultiRegionCentralFoam** -     Pressure-based semi implicit solver, based on hybrid central-upwind schemes of Kurganov and Tadmor for conjugate simulation of compressible flows (Mach number is ranging from 0 to 6) and solid body heat transfer.